 Format and delivery

-- Understanding how to apply theories and practices of effective human resource management.
+- understanding how to apply theories and practices of effective communication and people management.

 Eligibility and mandatory requirements

-- This course is offered to recently promoted managers or officers in preparation of a possible promotion.
+- This course is offered to recently promoted managers or law enforcement professionals in preparation for a possible promotion.

 - You must have the support of your immediate supervisor and two years of supervisory experience.
 Your experience can relate to managing agency-wide or national level programs or supervising personnel exercising a variety of functions.